• Skip to main content

 Batu Caves, Kuala Lumpur, Malaysia

-As I’m leaving, I walk past a smaller temple at the base of the cliffs.
-I hear music, simple sounds with drums and metal percussion – but rhythmic and hypnotic.
+Walking past a smaller temple at the base of the cliffs, I hear music.
+They are simple sounds with drums and metal percussion – but rhythmic and hypnotic.

 I take off my shoes and go up to look.
 There’s some kind of ceremony going on and I can see people being blessed.